 The Chicago notes-biblio style uses endnotes and footnotes.
 An endnote and a footnote serve the same purpose.
 The difference is placement: a footnote is at the bottom of the page, whereas an endnote belongs at the end of a paper, book or chapter.
 These notes are short additions, clarifications or copyright information.
 By placing them outside of the text, you can provide the reader with a better experience.

 One way for students to use notes in their research process is to read through the text, then with a second reading, examine the notes for further information.
 This is a good way to find authoritative sources for your own research.
 You may copy any useful sources into a preliminary bibliography.
 Alternatively, you might write them down on your note cards.

-Other styles, such as MLA may use endnotes; however, you will probably not use this method too much in your school paper, particularly in high school.
+Other styles, such as MLA, may use endnotes.
+However, you will probably not use this method too much in your school paper, particularly in high school.

 - Content notes provide supplemental information that doesn’t fit in the text but is supplemental.

 In some cases, authors will simply include notes with enough information so that a bibliography is not needed.
 You’ll see this many times in historical books.
-This notes are called citation source notes.
+These notes are called citation source notes.
 You may see texts with both footnotes and endnotes as well.

-Corresponding Bibliography Entry
+Corresponding Bibliography Entry Example

 Typically, sources in endnotes are cited in a bibliography as well.
 Some material, though, simply includes notes and no bibliography.
 As a student, you will probably be expected to provide both endnotes and a corresponding bibliographic entry.
 Make sure the in-text number matches the notes entry number so the reader can find the correct source.